Crater Lake National Park

 Day 1

-We will next load up and head to Crater Lake’s stunning rim where we will revel in some stunning hikes, breathtaking vistas, and sunset photo opportunities!
+We'll arrive at Thielsen View Campground, located just outside of the North entrance of Crater Lake, set up camp, and enjoy a picnic-style dinner.
+We will then head to Crater Lake’s stunning rim where we will revel in some inspiring hikes, breathtaking vistas, and sunset photo opportunities!

 After the sun has set on Mighty Mt.
-Mazama, we will enjoy a quick dinner before entrancing our eye and our lenses with the stars and constellations above!
+Mazama, we will enjoy hot cocoa and desert from Sparrow Bakery before training our eye and our lenses on the stars and constellations above!

-Throughout the day’s journey, Toni will provide expert instruction and tips to help you get the absolute most out of your photos!
+Throughout the day’s journey, Toni will provide expert instruction and tips to help you get the absolute most out of your photos while your Wanderlust Guide will highlight Crater Lake’s expansive history and unique geography!

 Day 2